-Your Course is part of the HE STEM School.
-We deliver a range of courses at both FE and HE level.
-Your peers at HE levels also consist of Esports, Engineering, Computer Science, Software Development, Cyber Security, Web & App Development, Game Development, Game Programming, Game Art, which allows you to work in an interdisciplinary manner and collaborate if you choose.
-As part of your experience, you can get involved in other aspects of the department, and because of this, we hope that we can provide a creative environment for you to thrive in.
+Your course is part of the HE STEM department.

+We deliver a range of courses at HE level.
+Your peers at HE levels also consist of Engineering, Computer Science, Software Development, Cyber Security, Web & App Development, Game Development, Game Art & Game Programming, as well as HE Science, which allows you to work in an interdisciplinary manner and collaborate if you choose.
+As part of your experience, you have the opportunity to get involved in other aspects of the department, and because of this, we hope that we are able to provide a creative environment for you to thrive in.